 This curriculum newsletter will tell you all about the units and areas of learning being covered in this half term.
 All the children in Acorn Class will be learning the same topics but will cover the specific year group expectations for Year 1 and Year 2.
-Our topic is called 'Wild Weather' and many of our activities will relate to this.
-We will be learning about ways we can bring a weather report to life, how we can predict the weather and how we can make a vehicle powered by the weather.
+Our topic is called 'Fire, Fire' and many of our activities will relate to this.